Latin American Studies

 Why Learn About Latin American Studies at SF State?

-Latin America is intrinsically connected to important concepts and historical developments such as revolution, religion, imperialism, capitalism, industrialization, individualism, democracy, communism, human rights and welfare states.
-These concepts have had global significance as well.
+Latin America is a laboratory for revolution, religion, imperialism, capitalism, industrialization, individualism, democracy, communism, human rights and welfare states.
+All are intrinsically connected to important concepts and historical developments of global significance.
 Latin America comprises a complex, fascinating, and vital region of the world, and one grappling with an array of fundamental political, socioeconomic and cultural challenges.

 This focus encourages students to critically evaluate the inter-relationships among history, language and literature, social, economic, and political developments, and their influence on the place that the nations of the region occupy in the international order.
 The versatility of the Minor provides the opportunity to explore a wide range of subjects - from the ancient Maya civilization, to doing business in present-day Latin America—as well as to specialize in particular areas such as the Caribbean, Central America, Mexico and South America.